 Gen. Henry Hugh Shelton served as the 14th Chairman of the Joint Chiefs of Staff from 1997 to 2001.
 He was born and raised in North Carolina and completed a degree in textile engineering from NC State.
 During his 38 years in the United States Army, Gen. Shelton completed two tours in Vietnam, commanded the 82nd Airborne Division at Fort Bragg, and made significant improvements to the military retirement and healthcare programs.
 He is the Chairman of the Board of Red Hat, Inc., and serves as the Executive Director of NC State’s General Hugh Shelton Leadership Center.

-Dr. Larry King Monteith served as the eleventh chancellor of the University from 1989 to 1998.
+Dr. Larry King Monteith served as the eleventh Chancellor of NC State University from 1989 to 1998.
 After receiving an undergraduate degree from NC State and M.S. and Ph.D. degrees from Duke University, he joined the NC State Department of Electrical Engineering in 1968, where he served as Department Head and Dean of Engineering.
 As Chancellor, he presided over the development of Centennial Campus, established the NC State chapter of Phi Beta Kappa, and played a critical role in the creation of the Park Scholarships program.

-William C. Friday served as President of the University of North Carolina system from 1956 to 1986.
-He helped to revolutionize higher education in North Carolina, with significant roles in the creation of the Atlantic Coast Conference, the formation of the Research Triangle Park, and the consolidation of the 16-campus UNC system.
+William C. Friday served as president of the University of North Carolina System from 1956 to 1986.
+He helped to revolutionize higher education in North Carolina, with significant roles in the creation of the Atlantic Coast Conference, the formation of the Research Triangle Park, and the consolidation of the 16-campus UNC System.
 He was the founding co-chairman of the Knight Foundation Commission of Intercollegiate Athletics, an organization that works to ensure that athletics programs operate within the educational mission of their colleges and universities.
 After retiring in 1986, he hosted the public television talk show North Carolina People that ran for more than 40 years.